 - Provide a synopsis of the session that would be adapted or included in marketing materials

-- Provide complete contact information for all speakers.
-IAAPA requires current Title/Position and Company information for session promotion purposes and complete mailing address, phone number, and a unique email address for every speaker in order to provide complimentary Expo registration.
+- Provide complete contact information for session promotion purposes and complete mailing address, phone number, and a unique email address for every speaker in order to provide complimentary Expo registration

-3. Review & Verify all information before submitting entry as information you submit may be published and used in marketing materials.
+- Review and verify all info before submitting entry as info you submit may be published and used in marketing materials

-5. All proposals will be acknowledged with an email confirmation and summary of your submission.
+- All proposals will be acknowledged with an email confirmation and summary of your submission.
 Proposals will be reviewed in February 2016.

 Proposal Review Process

-Proposals will be reviewed by IAAPA’s constituency and operational committees.
+Proposals will be reviewed by IAAPA EMEA committees.
 Final selections will be made by the committees.
 Applications will be judged on their educational merits and timeliness for the amusement and attractions industry.
-An email will be sent to each Applicant/Session Coordinator notifying them of the final selection status of their proposal.
+In March 2016, an email will inform you about the final selection status of the proposal.